V6ser/ContaMoedas/README.md

 # ContaMoedas

-A Script in Python to count cents.
+A Script in Python that can be used to count Brazilian Cents.

-PTB> Um script em Python para contar moedas brasileiras
+PTB> Um script em Python para contar moedas Brasileiras